Deep Learning for Multi-User Proactive Beam Handoff: A 6G Application: Deep Learning for Time Series

 \subsection{Time Series}

 Time series $y_t$ is a sequence of data points indexed in \textit{discrete} time $t$.
-This time can be in steps as small as milliseconds, which is the case when data points are collected from radio measurements.
-The $k$-th learning feature ($k\in\{0,1,\ldots,n-1\}$) is denoted in a column vector format as: $\mathbf{x}^{(k)} \coloneqq [x_t^{(k)}]_{t = 0}^{m-1} \in \mathbb{R}^m$, where $x_t^{(k)}$ is the value of the $k$-th learning feature measured at the time instance $t$ for the UE being served during this time instance.
+This time can be in steps as small as milliseconds {depending on the network configurations}, which is the case when data points are collected from radio measurements.
+The $v$-th learning feature ($v\in\{0,1,\ldots,N-1\}$) is denoted in a column vector format as: $\mathbf{x}^{(v)} \coloneqq [x_t^{(v)}]_{t = 0}^{M-1} \in \mathbb{R}^M$, where $x_t^{(v)}$ is the value of the $v$-th learning feature measured at the time instance $t$ for the UE being served during this time instance.

 In the context of our problem, $y_t$ is the power-optimal beam identifier as measured at the radio frame $t$ for a UE moving along an arbitrary trajectory.
-It is used to construct a column vector $\mathbf{y}\coloneqq[y_t]_{t = 0}^{m-1}\in\mathbb{R}^m$.
-All $\mathbf{x}^{(k)}$ and $\mathbf{y}$ are joined on the parameter $t$ to construct the time-indexed dataset.
-At any given $t$ and for a given UE, this dataset is a design matrix of joined $[\mathbf{x}^{(k)}\,\vert\, \mathbf{y}]$.
+It is used to construct a column vector $\mathbf{y}\coloneqq[y_t]_{t = 0}^{M-1}\in\mathbb{R}^M$.
+All $\mathbf{x}^{(v)}$ and $\mathbf{y}$ are joined on the parameter $t$ to construct the time-indexed dataset.
+At any given $t$ and for a given UE, this dataset is a design matrix of joined $[\mathbf{x}^{(v)}\,\vert\, \mathbf{y}]$.
 For all UEs, a similar matrix can be constructed from this by stacking these design matrix instances based on time.
-This stacked matrix is referred to as $\mathbf{D}\in\mathbbm{R}^{mu\times n}$, where $u>0$ is the number of UEs in the network as defined in \eqref{eq:optimal_bf}.
+This stacked matrix is referred to as $\mathbf{D}\in\mathbbm{R}^{Mu\times n}$, where $u>0$ is the number of UEs in the network as defined in \eqref{eq:optimal_bf}.
 Given that the dataset contains a supervisory signal, $\mathbf{y}$, we may reconstruct this multi-variate time series problem as a supervised learning problem with the supervisory signal being a time-shifted version of $\mathbf{y}$.
 We discuss this as well as the impact of feature engineering further in this section.

 \textbf{Horizon} is the number of time shifts in the \textit{future} that we would like to predict.
 The horizon is a function of the learning features extending back in time, while it looks forward in time.
 In \eqref{eq:beam_selection}, our horizon is set to $1$ as motivated earlier.